-Any Meeting that accepts substantial funds for investment or holdsappreciable real property is encouraged to incorporate andincorporate, or at least to appoint trustees.
-Meetings that are not incorporated shouldalso appoint trustees to hold title and execute legal business pertaining to real property and trustees or other financial officers to execute legal business pertaining to other property and securities held by the Meeting.
+Any Meeting that accepts substantial funds for investment or holds appreciable real property is encouraged to incorporate and to appoint trustees.
+Meetings that are not incorporated should also appoint trustees to hold title and execute legal business pertaining to property and securities held by the Meeting.
 The trustees are held legally responsible for the administration of Meeting property and serve as the Meeting's legal representatives in transactions.